salemmorelli1/Los-Angeles-Daily-Temperature-High/README.md

 Part 6 regime names are intentionally neutral in model features.
 Physical labels such as “marine layer” are stored only as metadata suggestions when the state statistics support them.

+### NWS anchoring disclosure

+Part 2B may apply a conservative NWS anchoring overlay when the learned model stack diverges materially from the official NWS forecast, especially during potential heat events.
+When `forecast_source` contains `nws_anchor`, the canonical forecast is still valid as a governed public forecast, but future skill comparisons against NWS are **not independent** for those anchored rows.
+Part 9 therefore reports an NWS-anchor disclosure alongside attribution metrics.

 ---

 ## Quick Start